ronakupadhyaya/Horizons-week-07/day1/trello-backup/README.md

 Is that the case here?
 Not as far as I know.
 So the right way to do this is probably using [sub-docs](http://mongoosejs.com/docs/subdocs.html) instead.

+If we were storing boards, lists, and cards independently of one another, we would need to link them using IDs (foreign keys): a board would need to store a list of list IDs and/or a list would need a board ID.
+This is how the data you receive from Trello is structured.
+However, if we choose to use subdocs, we don't strictly need to store these IDs anywhere, since the association is implicit.
+See the next part on how to reconstruct the data.

 Create a single top-level `board` model to contain your board with its lists and cards.
 Note that you may choose to specify one large schema containing the subdoc schemas inline, like this: